ovh/docs/pages/platform/ai/training_tuto_01_train_your_first_model/guide.en-gb.md

 #### 1.2 - Upload your data via CLI
-To follow this part, make sure you have installed the [OVH AI CLI](https://cli.bhs.training.ai.cloud.ovh.net/) on your computer or on an instance.
+To follow this part, make sure you have installed the [ovhai CLI](https://cli.bhs.training.ai.cloud.ovh.net/) on your computer or on an instance.

 As on the manager, you will have to specify the `region`, the `name of your container` and the `path` where your data will be located.
 The creation of your object container can be done by the following command: